 First, as hard as this might seem, you must overcome your fear of your troll.
 You also need to have a plan, of what to do once you expose your internet troll.
 The plan will give you the confidence that you need, a sense of direction and a clear goal.
 If you can, get professional help.

-What helps us expose internet trolls is that our team of lawyers, investigators and support staff digs deep for evidence.
+What helps us expose internet trolls is that our team of lawyers, investigators and support staff dig deep for evidence.
 We have a diligent investigatory team as well as many strategies in place and tried and tested techniques to track online harassment offenders down.

 We know the intricacies of the internet and how it works, we know internet law and we know what it feels like to be a victim of online harassment.
-We have on our team individuals who had been trolled and harassed themselves, some for many years, including former clients whom we helped and who support our team with understanding the psychology behind each of internet trolls we trace.
+We have on our team individuals who have been trolled and harassed themselves, some for many years, including former clients whom we helped and who support our team with understanding the psychology behind each of the internet trolls we trace.
 It is our passion to assist our clients on the road to freedom from online harassment which means each case of harassment that we take on, is always treated as a personal mission.
 We are aggressive with our investigations but we treat all of our clients with the utmost care.
-This approach had helped us resolve many harassment cases, many of which could have still be happening today, if it was not for the absolute determination of our clients.
+This approach has helped us resolve many harassment cases, many of which could have still be happening today, if it was not for the absolute determination of our clients.